neoncortex/bashed/README.md

 The arguments are the same of the es function.

 ## Auto typing words:
-the function editwords gives a fzf interface inside a tmux display-popup window, containing all the words of the current file.
+the function editwords gives a fzf inside a tmux display-popup window, containing all the words of the current file.
 When one of these words are selected, it will be typed on the command line.
 The source of the words, that is, the file that the words will be extracted, are setted when you open a file using eo, or when you display something using es, without a file argument.
 You can manually set a file using: editwordsrc filename.

 Its called by pressing C-b o.
 The key, o, can be changed by setting the desired new key in the variable $editwordkey.
 C-b is the default prefix key on tmux, if you have changed it, use your setted prefix instead.

 ## Variables:
 - edcmd: Contains the command that should be used by es.
 It should be p, or n;
 - editwordkey: the key to be used with bind-key ro call editwords;
-- editwordfile: the file used to store the selected word from the editwords;
 - eslast: Contains the last command executed by es;
 - eslastarg: Contains the last argument received by es;
-- e_uresult: Contains the last selections of a curses menu or fzf finder;
+- e_uresult: Contains the last selections of fzf;
 - fileresult: Contains the search results to be displayed by ef, and es s;
 - fileresult_a: It's an array that have one entry to each result of an ef search;
 - fn: Contains the complete path to the file beign edited;